Hosting a Website on a Raspberry Pi

 The checkout page also offers a range of up sells of additional items for your website, these again are personal preference but should not be required for your own hosting.
 When you select checkout you will be requested to either login or create an account with Namecheap.
 Fill in all the requested information in the following pages and complete your purchase through the checkout.

 All going well you should now be logged into your Namecheap account and have completed your purchase of a Domain name.

 Domain Name Servers

 Now that you have a domain name we need to let the world know that it exists, to do this we need to associate a Domain Name Server (DNS) with the domain name.
 When someone types your web site into a browser it is the DNS that lets the browser know the IP address that it can be found on.
-Once you have logged into your Namecheap account in the top left-hand corner of the page you will see your user name, from the drop-down menu select the dashboard and you will see a screen with the domain name you have registered.
+Once you have logged into you Namecheap account in the top left hand corner of the page you will see your user name, from the drop down menu select the dashboard and you will see a screen with the domain name you have registered.

-There is a range of ways to update the “A Record” of the DNS with the current IP address of your network, given that we are doing this on a Raspberry Pi I’ll use a short Python script.
+There are a range of ways to update the “A Record” of the DNS with the current IP address of your network, given that we are doing this on a Raspberry Pi i’ll use a short Python script.
 Create the following python code using notepad or a similar editor and load it to the home directory of your Pi.